Find a event with......The EventGuide Event Information Network Home About Contact

 Other museums with charms for children include the Old Dillard Museum, with insights on African American heritage, (954) 765-6952, and Fort Lauderdale’s Stranahan House, (954) 524-4736, the area’s oldest home once belonging to Ivy Stranahan, Broward’s first school teacher.

 On Hollywood’s western fringe at Seminole Native Village, (954) 961-4519, kids can hold baby alligators and steep themselves in Indian lore.
-Just a hop-skip away is the 500-room Seminole Hard Rock Hotel & Casino (opening in summer 2005) with a dozen restaurants including namesake Hard Rock Café.
+Just a hop-skip away is the 500-room Seminole Hard Rock Hotel & Casino Hollywood (opening in summer 2005) with a dozen restaurants including namesake Hard Rock Café.
 Apart from casino action for parents, the 86-acre all-new hotel complex has a Seminole cultural center and museum, plus a four-acre lagoon-style pool expanse with a "sandy beach" volleyball area, theme-park-style waterslides, and kiddie pool.
 (954) 966-6300

 In Hollywood, the $50-million Anne Kolb Nature Center and Marina is one of the region’s many parks dedicated to preservation and appreciation of South Florida nature, particularly the Everglades, where children can learn about egrets, anhingas and other creatures amid more than two dozen interactive displays.
 (954) 926-2410